mjoppich/igem_munich_2018/docs/install.rst

     sudo pip3 install pysam HTseq matplotlib h5py mappy

 You will be asked to enter your *WSL* password when you submit your first *sudo* command.
 However, since *sudo* will give you administrator right in *WSL*, it might also be that it asks for your password everytime.

-We have also created a *cmd* script which you can simply execute by double-clicking on the downloaded file `after downloading it <https://gist.github.com/mjoppich/d1f5caf69bdb940f90f79b1a97f024b9>`_.
-This script asks you for your *WSL* password and will execute the above steps automatically.

 The following will explain the packages and software going to be installed.
 Since you provided your *sudo*-password, you should get to know what we are doing ;) If you are not interested: congratulations, you're done!